o3de/o3de.org/content/docs/user-guide/components/reference/ui-canvas-asset-ref.md

 For more information about how to use the **UI Canvas Asset Ref** component, see [Placing UI Canvases in the 3D World](/docs/user-guide/interactivity/user-interface/editor/placing-canvases-3d/)\.

-## UI Canvas Asset Ref Component Properties {#component-ui-canvas-asset-ref-properties}
+## UI Canvas Asset Ref Component Properties

 The **UI Canvas Asset Ref** component has the following properties: